Top Nigerian University Sends Students Home Over Virus Fears - UrduPoint

 Lectures will be delivered virtually from July 26 in line with social and physical distance guidelines, it said.

-Lagos, the country's commercial capital, has been the epicentre of Nigeria's outbreak, accounting for more than a third of the nationwide total.
+The country's commercial capital has been the epicentre of Nigeria's outbreak, accounting for more than a third of the nationwide total.

-"The UNILAG community has also been affected by this potential 3rd wave, with an increase in the number of patients presented to the UNILAG medical centre with flu-like symptoms which are similar to COVID-19," the school said.

-"The medical centre hereby assures all members of the university community, that all necessary actions in line with the Federal and Lagos state government guidelines have been taken regarding this potential threat in our community," it said.

 The decision announced last month comes almost two months after similar restrictions were imposed on travellers coming from Brazil, India and Turkey, sparked by the rise of more virulent Covid strains.